-Long-term use of common medications used to help alleviate heartburn have been linked to an increased risk of early death.
+Long-term use of common medications that help alleviate heartburn have been linked to an increased risk of early death.

 Did you catch that?

-A recent study published in the British Medical Journal has linked the long-term use of PPI’s (proton pump inhibitors) or acid-suppressing drugs to an increased risk of early death.
+A recent study published in the British Medical Journal has linked the long-term use of PPI’s (proton pump inhibitors) or drugs that suppress stomach acid to an increased risk of early death.

 In Canada, there were an estimated 4 million prescriptions written in 2010 alone.
 In the United States, an estimated 15 million patients were prescribed acid-suppressing medication in 2013.
 (1)

-With the number of people taking PPIs continuing to increase, information around their safe use is more important than ever.
+As the number of people taking PPIs continues to increase, information around the safe use of PPIs is more important than ever.

-PPIs or proton pump inhibitors are used to suppress the amount of acid secreted by the stomach.
+PPIs or proton pump inhibitors suppress the amount of acid secreted by the stomach.

-PPIs are prescribed in order to treat many different varieties of stomach acid disease.
+PPIs treat many different varieties of stomach acid disease.
 The most common of which is gastroesophageal reflux disease (GERD); known more commonly as heartburn.
 Additional diseases that PPIs treat include:

 - Peptic ulcer disease

 - H-pylori infections